 At Sedgwick LLP, we believe that in high-stakes litigation, the appellate lawyer is a key member of the trial team.
 While the trial team works to win the case at trial, our appellate lawyers focus on what might happen afterwards.
 Beginning even before the jury is chosen, they work to ensure that the client’s themes and points are presented in the best way to persuade an appellate court, and that the client’s objections to any adverse decisions have been preserved, sometimes briefing and arguing key motions before the trial court themselves.
 But just as importantly, our appellate lawyers manage the client’s appellate strategy, helping the trial team craft the client’s arguments with an eye towards not just what the law is, but what the law may soon become because of not-yet-decided cases pending in the appellate courts.
 Our appellate lawyers have briefed and argued many post-trial motions in the trial courts, reducing adverse judgments and improving the record for appeal before the appeal ever begins.
 They also frequently appear before higher courts as amicus in cases presenting related issues, helping move the law in a more beneficial direction before the client’s case is decided.

-Led by a long-time elected member of the select California Academy of Appellate Lawyers who is perennially named to Best Lawyers in America in appellate law, our team includes five attorneys certified by the California and Texas Boards of Legal Specialization as appellate specialists for their respective states.
+Led by a long-time elected member of the select California Academy of Appellate Lawyers who is perennially named to Best Lawyers in America in appellate law, our team includes three attorneys certified by the California Board of Legal Specialization as appellate specialists.
 We represent new clients who turn to Sedgwick after suffering adverse outcomes and defend trial court victories secured by the firm’s litigators.
 Sedgwick’s appellate lawyers frequently speak and write on emerging issues of appellate law.

 During the past several years we have handled appellate matters involving: